richs2101/Dj-Lara/README.md

 SHAPESINC_SHAPE_USERNAME=GET_THE_NAME_OF_THE_SHAPE on https://talk.shapes.inc/ that is connected to the same api.

 # Config.js
 Add mongoUri & spotify details or use mine.
+Make sure to set the Owner ID as your discord id.

 # Supports
 - YouTube